Tanzanian HMS Projects

 - Fungoni Project: 25km south-east of Dar es Salaam with DFS completed and ready for development

-- Tanga South Project” comprising the Tajiri JORC resources and prospective Pangani tenements, 40km south of the Tanga port in Northern Tanzania, undergoing scoping level assessment
+- Tanga South Project” comprising the Tajiri JORC resources and prospective Pangani tenements, 40km south of the Tanga port in Northern Tanzania, undergoing scoping level assessment.
+New Sakura discovery (September 2019) awaiting laboratory results.

 - Bagamoyo Project, 40km north of Dar es Salaam, where a large-scale discovery shows significant resource potential from surface